Sturgis Leavitt: Career

 In 1935 the young Spanish professor and Maine native helped found and became editor of The South Atlantic Bulletin, a publication addressed to the Southern Hemisphere of North America.
 The first issue appeared in May 1935 in broadside format, approximately 11x16 inches.
 The inaugural issue carried a statement of purpose which made clear that the bulletin would examine all aspects of the field, including the treatment of those teaching in it:

 "It [the Bulletin] should publish, for example, descriptions of important collections in the libraries of the Southeast, and reviews and notices of scholarly publications by our members", Leavitt wrote.
 "It should also make known the results of investigations regarding the attitudes of school authorities toward research, sabbatical leaves, and related problems."
 Leavitt proposed to charge $1 for annual dues – a figure that held for the next 20 years (until 1955).
 Leavitt remained the Bulletin's editor until 1950, and managed to publish an issue on time each out of readers' annual dues.

 In 1956 Leavitt was elected to the board of the national Modern Language Association, on which he served three years.
 He later served as Director of Inter-America Institute, a school for large groups of teachers and students from Latin American countries.
-Leavitt served as president of the AATSP from 1945–46, and as member of the editor's advisory council for Hispania magazine for many years.
+Leavitt served as president of the AATSP from 1945 to 1946, and as member of the editor's advisory council for Hispania magazine for many years.
 The bibliography that Leavitt maintained of Hispanic literature has been called one of his notable contributions to the field of Spanish language studies.

 Awards

 Sturgis Leavitt was awarded honorary degrees of Doctor of Letters by Davidson College and by his alma mater Bowdoin.
-In the citation Bowdoin College called Leavitt "one of the leading scholars and teachers of the Spanish language and literature in the United States", who had helped "bring about a better understanding with our neighbors to the South, showing what the academic world can do to strengthen inter-American ties."